-Customer Centricity is essential for VIVAT's success.
-It is one of our four strategic pillars.
+Customer Centricity is essential for Proteq's success.
 We strive to earn and maintain the trust of our customers by being fair and transparent in our customer approach.
 This way of thinking and working is embedded in our business.
 In doing so, we apply the criteria of cost efficiency, usefulness, reliability and comprehensibility as prescribed by the regulator, the Dutch Authority for the Financial Markets (AFM).

 In previous years, the AFM has tested whether insurance companies are succeeding in treating customers fairly.
 The regulator has published these scores for Treating Customers Fairly (TCF) on a yearly basis.
-Since the AFM has not given scores on TCF to any financial institution regarding the year 2018, VIVAT cannot report any scores.
+Since the AFM has not given scores on TCF to any financial institution regarding the year 2019, Proteq cannot report any scores.